 The PED for an NPA is the date on which it is expected that the NPA will run out of assignable CO Codes (NXXs).
-When an NPA is projected to exhaust within about a 6 year period, the CNA initiates relief planning for that NPA with the objective of implementing relief 12 to 18 months in advance of the then PED.
+When an NPA is projected to exhaust within about a 6-year period, the CNA initiates relief planning for that NPA with the objective of implementing relief 12 to 18 months in advance of that PED.
 Over time, the PED may change as the forecast requirement for CO Codes and telephone numbers changes in response to customer demand for existing and new telecommunications services and the requirements of existing and new TSPs.
-The CNA monitors assignment data and conducts special studies called the C-NRUF in order to predict NPA exhaust.
+The CNA monitors assignment data and conducts various Numbering Resource Utilization Forecasts (NRUFs) to predict NPA exhaust.

 The following table summarizes the various PEDs forecast by the CNA: